Promoting Global Travel and Transportation

 The Office of Transportation Policy (TRA/OTP) develops and coordinates policy on international civil aviation and maritime transport issues, including safety and security, commercial and operational problems encountered abroad, port access, environmental protection and accident investigations.

-OTP participates in the development of policy on international civil aviation issues with broad substantive and/or multinational application, such as those involving the International Civil Aviation Organization (ICAO) and the European Union (EU).
+OTP participates in the development of policy on international civil aviation issues with broad substantive and/or multinational application, such as those involving the (ICAO) and the (EU).
 In addition to safety and security, OTP coordinates policy on aviation preclearance, aircraft noise and exhaust emissions regulations, military-civil relations, technical assistance, accident investigations, and airworthiness of aircraft.

 On the maritime front, OTP focuses on security issues, as well as on economic, political and technical developments affecting international shipping, and intermodal services, such as foreign legislation and policy, competition regulation, industry trends and commercial practices.
 OTP works closely with representatives of major U.S. and foreign shipping lines and their customers to resolve problems created by foreign restrictions.
-OTP officers also participate in meetings with maritime officials of other countries and in multilateral shipping meetings at the International Maritime Organization (IMO), the World Trade Organization (WTO), and the United Nations Commission on International Trade Law (UNCITRAL).
+OTP officers also participate in meetings with maritime officials of other countries and in multilateral shipping meetings at the (IMO), the (WTO), and the (UNCITRAL).